kellyjonbrazil/jtbl/README.md

 ```

 ## Filtering the JSON Input
 If there are too many elements, or the data in the elements are too large, the table may not fit in the terminal screen.
-In this case you can use a JSON filter like `jq` to send `jtbl` only the elements you are interested in:
+In this case you can use a JSON filter like `jq` or `jello` to send `jtbl` only the elements you are interested in:

 ### `jq` Array Method
 The following example uses `jq` to filter and format the filtered elements into a proper JSON array.